bbc/nmos-joint-ri/vagrant/provisioning/roles/nmos-service-install/README.md

 ## Usage

-This role install the NMOS services specified by the VARS
+This role install the NMOS service specified by the VARS

 Dependencies
 ------------